rossengeorgiev/dota2mod_manacost/README.md

 # !
 WARNING !

-While the current method works, it has not be allowed explicitly.
+While the current method works, it has not been allowed explicitly.
-Therefore it's not VAC-safe.
+Therefore it is not VAC-safe.
 Use at your own risk.

 ### Dota 2 mod — Mana cost for items
 ----